 Jesus says many times to different people, “Don’t tell.”

-At any time, he could have proven his divinity, but he chose not to.
-He chose instead to live the life of a servant.
+He lived a life in service to others, not to elevate himself but to bring people closer to God.
+At any time, he could have proven his divinity, but instead he embraced his humanity.
 He came not to conquer but to build community.
 He came to bring glory to God and not to himself.
 Had he wanted, he could have ruled the world by force.
-Instead he chose to sacrifice himself for the world.
-Had Jesus become the leader that the Israelites were looking for, Jesus would have been lord over a temporary kingdom, but instead the kingdom he built and is continuing to build through us is one that will last an eternity.
+Instead, he chose to sacrifice himself for the world.
+Had Jesus become the leader the Israelites were looking for, Jesus would have been lord over a temporary kingdom, but the kingdom he built and is continuing to build is one that will last an eternity.
 And that is the difference between givers and takers.
 Givers are looking at the long haul.
 They are looking to make the world a better place.
-And even if that means sacrificing personal glory, they know that the contribution they make will long outlast anything else they could achieve.
+And even if that means sacrificing personal glory, they know the contribution they make will long outlast anything else they could achieve.

 One of my favorite stories is about a man named Cliff Gardner.

 Like George Meyers, you probably don’t know him unless you watched the television show Sports Night back in the 90’s.
-There was a scene in one episode where one of the characters Sam, is explaining exactly who Cliff Gardner was to the studio executives.
+There was a scene where Sam, the Sports Night consultant, is explaining exactly who Cliff Gardner is to the studio execs.
 He starts out by asking, “Do you know who Philo Farnsworth was?
 He invented the television.
 I don’t mean he invented television like Uncle Milty, I mean he invented the television in a little house in Provo, Utah.
 But the one I really admire is his brother-in-law, Cliff Gardner.
 He said to Philo, ‘I know everyone thinks you’re crazy, but I want to be a part of this.
 I don’t have your head for science…but it sounds like in order to do your testing, you’re gonna need glass tubes.’
 See Philo was inventing the cathode receptor, and even though Cliff didn’t know what that meant or how that worked, he’d seen Philo’s drawings and he knew they were gonna need glass tubes and since television hadn’t been invented yet, it wasn’t like they could get them at the local TV repair shop.
 ‘I want to be a part of this,’ Cliff said, ‘and I don’t have your head for science.
 How would it be if I taught myself to be a glassblower?
 And I could set up a little shop in the backyard.
 And I could make all the tubes you’ll need for testing.’
 There oughta be Congressional medals for people like that.”
-The world needs more Cliff Gardners and more George Meyers.
+The world needs more Cliff Gardners.
+The world needs more George Meyers.
 We don’t need more Frank Lloyd Wright’s.
 If we want to get the job done that Christ has given us, we need to be in the business of building people up, not taking people down.
-Life is not a zero-sum game.
 Life is not a zero-sum game.
 We don’t have to sacrifice the well-being of other people to get ahead ourselves.
 Instead, we need to be focused on being disciple builders.
 We need to focus on the needs and well-being of others and not worry about the credit we receive.
 Because there is only one person whose approval we should be seeking, and his home is our ultimate destination.

 Adam Grant, Give and Take, p.
 78. Details about Wright’s self-centered actions and Meyer’s selfless ones are all taken from Adam Grant’s book in the chapter The Ripple Effect.